Playoff format: Home advantage

-In a best-of series, the order of arenas/stadiums in which the games are played at also affects the home-field advantage.
+In a best-of series, the order of arenas/stadiums in which the games are played also affects the home-field advantage.
 In the NBA and the NHL, all rounds are played in a "2–2–1–1–1" format.
 That is, the team with home-field advantage plays games 1, 2, 5, and 7 (if necessary) at home.
 This ensures that, if the home team wins every game, the team with home-field advantage never trails in the series.
 From 1985 to 2013, the NBA finals used the "2–3–2" format (the team with the home-court advantage plays games 1, 2, 6, and 7 on their home court).
-This can theoretically allow the team with the home-court advantage to trail in the series (although that will require the team with the home court advantage to lose the middle three games).
+This can theoretically allow the team with the home-court advantage to trail in the series (although that will require the team with the home-court advantage to lose the middle three games).

 In Major League Baseball the best-of-7 rounds are played in a "2–3–2" format.
 This is to allow all games to be played in, in effect, location-consistent “sub-series” of 2 or 3 games.
-A "2–2–1–1–1" format could only be played in 2 and 3-game sub-series if the teams did not get days off for travel; however, the league gives teams an off day when traveling from Pacific Time to Eastern Time.
+A "2–2–1–1–1" format could only be played in 2- and 3-game sub-series if the teams did not get days off for travel; however, the league gives teams an off day when traveling from Pacific Time to Eastern Time.
 Because teams from those time zones can possibly meet in any of the best-of-7 rounds, Major League Baseball always gives schedules to best-of-7 rounds that accommodate this travel feature.